Inclusion in Action

 Since 2017, 50 percent of our newly promoted partners are diverse, based on race, ethnicity, sexual orientation, gender or veteran status

-Eight of our U.S. offices – Boston, Houston, Los Angeles, Miami, New York, Portland, San Francisco and Tallahassee – are led by diverse Executive Partners
+Ten of our U.S. offices – Austin, Boston, Houston, Los Angeles, Miami, New York, Portland, San Francisco and Tallahassee – are led by diverse Executive Partners

 Rating on corporate policies and practices related to LGBTQ workplace equality